Aquila-14/ERNEST/README.md

 [+] Make Sure You Add All These Mandatory Vars.
     [-] API_ID:   You can get this value from https://my.telegram.org
     [-] API_HASH :   You can get this value from https://my.telegram.org
-    [-] STRINGSESSION : Your String Session, You can get this From Repl or BY running String_Gen File Locally [-] MONGO_URI : Your Mongo DB DataBase Url. .
     [-] TOKEN: Get from botfarther
     [-] DATABASE_URL: from elephantsql.com
     [-] OWNER_ID: ur id